-5.2.3 First-order stochastic dominance violations
+5.3.3 First-order stochastic dominance violations

 Finally, all logical anomalies in the last row of Table 3 are menus of lotteries in which the individual's choice violates first-order stochastic dominance.
 As we show in the examples in Appendix Table A4, these logical anomalies are all examples in which the individual selects lotteries that are first-order stochastically dominated by the other lottery in the menu.
-Such first-order stochastic dominance violations are generally viewed as an undesirable "bug" in particular specifications of the probability weighting function since we may believe they are unlikely to hold in real choices.
-Indeed, Kahneman and Tversky (1979) include an "editing phase" prior to choice that eliminates such first-order stochastic dominated lotteries.
+Such first-order stochastic dominance violations were generally viewed as an undesirable "bug" in particular specifications of the probability weighting function, and so Kahneman and Tversky (1979) include an "editing phase" prior to choice that eliminates such first-order stochastic dominated lotteries.
 What is intriguing is that our anomaly generation procedures uncover these first-order stochastic dominance violations on their own.